 Mobile-friendly is good, but mobile optimization is great.
 And that’s the difference.
 Why would someone choose the good option, when an even better alternative just one click away?

-A mobile friendly website encapsulates the notion of one-size-fits-all.
-Mobile friendly websites have designs that are deliberately simplified so they can appeal to the largest possible number of people — the lowest common denominator.
+A mobile-friendly website encapsulates the notion of one-size-fits-all.
+Mobile-first websites have designs that are deliberately simplified so they can appeal to the largest possible number of people — the lowest common denominator.
 This approach delivers a website that can be accessed on both desktop and mobile browsers, resulting in a subpar user experience on both ends.
 For obvious reasons, this strategy is inadequate.